sc-ventures/cloudbreak-documentation/docs/images.md

 ### Registering Custom Images

-Register your custom image(s) in Cloudbreak by placing `yml` files that declare your custom images in the `/var/lib/cloudbreak-deployment/etc` directory on the Cloudbreak host.
+Register your custom images in Cloudbreak by placing `yml` files that declare your custom images in the `/var/lib/cloudbreak-deployment/etc` directory on the Cloudbreak host.
 The `etc` directory does not exist by default, so you need to create it.

 The format of the `yml` files is cloud provider specific and described in the following sections.